 If Constellation can’t keep beer sales up, they have a backup plan in Canopy, especially knowing that cannabis use will continue to rise as Canada 2.0 rolls out and more and more states in the U.S. legalize like we expect them to.

-Providing THC and CBD-infused beverages could be the ace in the hole Constellation needs.
-And on November 25, Canopy officially received its first operating license for a massive beverage facility ahead of Canada 2.0.
-As we write this, the company is just beginning to produce its first cannabis-infused beverages.
+Providing THC- and CBD-infused beverages could be the ace in the hole Constellation needs.
+On November 25, 2019, Canopy officially received its first operating license for a massive beverage facility ahead of Canada 2.0.

 Other well-known beer companies like Molson Coors Brewing and the owner of Budweiser are already researching the possibility of cannabis-infused beverages, while some, like Lagunitas, have jumped in head-first.

 Constellation is one step ahead of these other companies – it owns a 38.6% stake in Canopy, so it already has skin in the game and exposure to the cannabis market.
 It has the first-mover advantage in marijuana beverages just as the market takes off.